Blog Tag

 Behind the Lens

 This tag is the craft side of the work.
-Gear philosophy, editing decisions, how a run-of-show becomes a movement plan, why certain frames earn their place in a final gallery and others don’t — the stuff that usually lives in a photographer’s head between shoots and never makes it into a blog post.
+Gear philosophy, editing decisions, how a run-of-show becomes a movement plan, why certain frames earn their place in a final gallery and others don’t, the stuff that usually lives in a photographer’s head between shoots and never makes it into a blog post.
 RDNZ Media’s Behind the Lens hub is where I write it down.

 I’m Richard Nunez, and RDNZ Media is the Las Vegas corporate event photography and videography business I’ve built around a simple idea: the camera is the last thing in the room anyone should be thinking about, and the photographer’s job is to make sure that stays true.
-Everything behind the lens — the gear, the prep, the scouting, the editing bay at 11pm after the event wraps — exists so that on shoot day I can be fully inside the run-of-show instead of fighting my own workflow.
+Everything behind the lens (the gear, the prep, the scouting, the editing bay at 11pm after the event wraps) exists so that on shoot day I can be fully inside the run-of-show instead of fighting my own workflow.

 The posts collected under this tag are working notes.
 How I scout a venue the day before an event.
 What I’m thinking about during a keynote I’ve never shot before.
 Why I cull a gallery down hard instead of delivering everything.
 How a tight client brief changes every decision I make on the floor.
 Why same-day hero delivery is a discipline, not an upsell.
 If you’re a marketing lead hiring a photographer for the first time, or a producer trying to understand what separates working event coverage from documentary-style filler, this is the hub to read.

-The craft isn’t mysterious — it’s the sum of small decisions made on a deadline.
+The craft isn’t mysterious.
+It’s the sum of small decisions made on a deadline.
 Browse the articles below, and reach out if you want to talk about a project.

 Learn More About Richard